Friendly, Intelligent, Devoted Family Dog

 Goldens tend to have some shade of gold, some appearing almost red with the darkness of their coats.

 Coloration varies and the subtle hues change giving them a striking appearance.

 The American Kennel Club recognizes three colors: Dark Golden, Golden, and Light Golden.

 Golden Retrievers are intelligent dogs.
 They are famous as being easy to train and are obedient to their owners.
 These Retrievers can be trained with such ease that they are often taught new skills quickly.

-It is important for golden retrievers to receive an ample amount of exercise to maintain their health.
+It is important for the dog to have enough exercise to maintain their health.
 Regular exercise also helps reduce their high energy as well as their weight, keeping them from becoming too restless and obese.